LA 2028 reveals infinite Olympic and Paralympic logos

 When Michael Johnson was approached to create his own logo for the 2028 Los Angeles Olympics, he focused on the color gold.
 Of course.

-Johnson is one of the first 26 people whose personal LA 2028 emblems were set to be unveiled Tuesday.
+Johnson is one of the first 26 people whose personal LA 2028 emblems were unveiled Tuesday.

 “You can make your own,” LA28 chairperson Casey Wasserman said.
 “There’s not one way to represent Los Angeles, and there is strength in our diverse cultures.
 We have to represent the creativity and imagination of Los Angeles, the diversity of our community and the big dreams the Olympic and Paralympic Games provide.”